muhmp/muhmp/README.md

 ### Hi there, I'm Muhammad  👋

-- 📚 currently learning web development (Front-end)
+- 📚 currently learning Front-end web
 - 🎯 targeting my goal as a full-stack engineer in the future.